Alert

 Don't

-• Don't remove the left icon; the icon is required for accessibility.
+• Do not remove the left icon, it is required for accessibility.

 • Do not use error messages to communicate form field validation issues; use field error states instead.